 1. INTRODUCTION

-The whole way we interact with machines is changing, since gestures, movements, and direct graphic manipulation are co-existing with physical interfaces like keys, buttons and knobs.
+The whole way of interacting with machines is changing, since gestures, movements, and direct graphic manipulation are co-existing with physical interfaces like keys, buttons and knobs.
 In the musical context, these new interface technologies have given us countless possibilities in the creation of Digital Musical Instruments (DMI) or New Interfaces for Musical Expression (NIME), artifacts that connect inputs (interface controllers) and outputs (sound synthesis modules) according to a mapping strategy [1].
-A DMI is composed of a control interface and a sound synthesizer of some sort, which work separately [2].
-The communication between this two components is made possible using some inindustry-standardommunication protocols which include MIDI and OSC.
+A DMI is composed of a control interface and a sort of sound synthesizer , which work separately [2].
+The communication between these two components is made possible using some industry-standard communication protocols which include MIDI and OSC.
 This is a considerable change compared to traditional instruments, where the musical gesture and the sound generation take place on the same instrument [3].

-In the case of a DMI, the design of the Human-Computer Interaction (HCI) is important to give a sense of musical meaning not only to the artist who is going to perform with it but also to the audience.
-The main goal when designing such a system is that the HCI and the software engineering side work together seamlessly [4].
-Previous examples of similar interactive systems have been de- veloped in the past few years (e.g.: [5], [6]).
+In the case of a DMI, the design of the Human-Computer Interaction (HCI) is important to give a musical sensenot only to the artist who is going to perform with it but also to the audience.
+The main goal indesigning such a system is for HCI and software engineering to work together seamlessly [4].
+Previous examples of similar interactive systems have been developed in the past few years (e.g.: [5], [6]).

-In our specific case we are expected to design a DMI perfor- mance tool tailored to a specific artist, the well-known Italian jazz
+In our specific case we are supposed to design a DMI performance tool tailored to a specific artist, the well-known Italian jazz

 singer, Maria Pia De Vito1.
 This scenario allows us to be creative, taking in consideration the artist’s needs based on the nature of her live performance.
-The main goal is to develop a custom harmonizer to enhance her solo performance, a DMI which she can interact both creatively and intuitively.
-Collaborating and discussing her needs with her, we develop the Handmonizer, an unusual and special har- monizer controlled in real-time by hand gestures.
+The main goal is to build a custom harmonizer to enhance her solo performance, a DMI with which she can interact creatively and intuitively.
+Collaborating and discussing her necessities with her, we develop the Handmonizer, an unusual and special har- monizer monitored in real-time by hand gestures.
 Just by moving her hand she can explore the different screen areas each associated to a specific setting, creating different harmonic combinations by exploiting the smooth transition between the different voices.
-At the same time she can control different effects using hand gestures in an intuitive way for her and the audience.
-To achieve this ef- fectively, the artist should only focus on her musical intention while performing, rather than having to consider switching between physical devices that slow down her performance flow.
+At the same time, she can control different effects using hand gestures in an intuitive way for her and the audience.
+To achieve this, the artist should only focus on her musical intention while performing, instead of having to think about switching between physical devices that slow the flow of her performance .

 In this paper we first describe our interaction with the artist in order to set the goals as well as our approach towards this de- sign.
 Then we explain the technical aspects of our system, going through the tools and methodologies we used to develop the fi- nal product.
 Finally, we present the evaluation given by the artist through a questionnaire after experimenting with the Handmonizer during two demo sessions where she provided her detailed feedback on every aspect of her experience with this tool.
 The full source code is available on Git Hub in our repository.2